itpp-labs/pos-addons/pos_disable_payment/README.rst

       `IT-Projects Team <https://www.it-projects.info/team>`__

 * The module is not maintained since Odoo 12.0.
-All changes to the module have been migrated to  `Point of Sale - Extra Access Right <https://github.com/OCA/pos/tree/12.0/pos_access_right/>`__ module.
+All changes of the module have been migrated to  `Point of Sale - Extra Access Right <https://github.com/OCA/pos/tree/12.0/pos_access_right/>`__ module.
 Read more `here. <https://github.com/OCA/pos/issues/232>`__

 Further information
 ===================